ultrawideturbodev/turbo-template/docs/how_we_do/synced_how_we_configure_emulators.md

 flutter run --dart-define=env=emulators
 ```

+3. Verify in the logs:
+   - "Configuring Firebase emulators" message appears
-3. Verify in the logs that the app connects to emulators instead of production.
+   - App connects to emulators instead of production
+   - Emulator UI is accessible at `localhost:4000`
+   - Test operations work in the emulator environment

 ## ✅ Checklist
 - [ ] Firebase project structure is correctly set up
 - [ ] Emulator ports are configured in `firebase.json`
 - [ ] Emulator scripts are created and executable
-- [ ] Environment class is implemented
+- [ ] Environment class is implemented with all necessary types
-- [ ] EmulatorConfig class is implemented
+- [ ] EmulatorConfig class is implemented with proper port constants
 - [ ] Firebase initialization includes emulator configuration
 - [ ] All necessary Firebase services are configured for emulators
+- [ ] Proper logging is implemented for debugging
+- [ ] Web and native platforms are properly handled
+- [ ] Port conflicts are handled in the startup script